This no bake cheesecake is made with a thick buttery graham cracker crust and filled with velvety and creamy cheesecake filling.

 This is the most perfect summer dessert that is also perfect all year round.
 It is refreshing and light and is delish!

-For more delicious cheesecake recipes, check out my creamy vanilla cheesecake, pistachio cheesecake, cinnamon roll cheesecake, cheesecake with strawberry sauce, triple chocolate cheesecake, and Oreo cheesecake.
+For more delicious cheesecake recipes, check out my cherry cheesecake, baklava cheesecake, creamy vanilla cheesecake, pistachio cheesecake, and no bake chocolate cheesecake.

 Jump to: